Areas of Expertise: Cell and Molecular Biology

 Claire read Natural Sciences at Cambridge University, progressing to the MSc in Biochemistry and then a PhD in the field of epigenetics and transcriptional control at the Gurdon Institute.
 She completed a postdoctoral Research Associateship at the Hutchison/MRC Research Centre, focussing on the genetics and genomics of breast cancer, and joined Anglia Ruskin University in 2013.

-Alongside her research work, Claire has taught for 12 years at the University of Cambridge, supervising undergraduates in the Biological Natural Sciences Tripos, directing final-year project students in the Department of Pathology, and acting as a Director of Studies for Magdalene College.
+Alongside her educational leadership and research work, Claire has taught for 15 years at the University of Cambridge, supervising undergraduates in the Biological Natural Sciences Tripos, directing final-year project students in the Department of Pathology, and acting as a Director of Studies for Magdalene College.

-She has also lectured on a broad range of biomedical sciences topics in London and played a key part in writing new degree courses, which were successful accredited.
-Claire has been made a Senior Fellow of the Higher Education Academy on the basis of her experience in teaching and learning.
+She has lectured on a broad range of biomedical sciences topics in London and at ARU, supervises PhD students in cognate disciplines, and has played a key part in writing new degree courses, which were successful accredited.
+Claire is a Senior Fellow of the Higher Education Academy, a member of the Executive Committee of the Heads of University Sciences of Biomedical Sciences, and a member of the Curriculum Committee and the Education Policy Advisory Group of the Royal Society of Biology.